DetectiveKiwi/RL-WCST/README.md

 There are many ways to implement RL agents to solve this task.
 I begin with the most naive approach and gradually build complexity.
 By the end, I implement a Recurrent Neural Network (RNN), which directly learns the task structure.

+See [RL-WCST-Demo.ipynb](https://github.com/DetectiveKiwi/RL-WCST/blob/main/RL-WCST-Demo.ipynb) for the full description, exploration, and results.

 # Results

-See RL-WCST-Demo.ipynb for full RL exploration

 ![plot](./Figures/rl_summary.png)